 Some people use the term “type 3 diabetes” to describe Alzheimer’s disease.
 However, official health organizations do not accept this term, and most doctors do not use it for diagnostic purposes.
-Some scientists believe insulin resistance causes amyloid plaques, inflammation, and oxidative stress in the brain.

 However, type 3 diabetes involves the brain and leads to Alzheimer’s disease.